 - Add the warm water, sugar, oil, salt and yeast to a large bowl and allow to sit for 10 minutes.

 - In a large mixing bowl add 2 cups of the flour and pour the yeast mixture into flour and mix with a stand mixer.

 - Add the egg and continue to mix until combined

 - Slowly add the remaining flour and knead for 5 minutes using the bread hook.

 - Place the dough into a greased bowl and cover with a towel and allow to proof until doubled in size.
 Place the proofed dough on a well-floured surface and roll into a 12–14 inch log.
 Using a food scraper, cut into 12 equal pieces.

-- Roll each piece of the dough into a snake that is approximately 8-10 inches long Tie each snake into a knot.
+- Roll each piece of the dough into a snake that is approximately 8-10 inches long Take the rope of dough and tie it into a simple knot, just as you would tie a knot in a string.
+The dough should be loosely knotted to allow for expansion during baking.
 Tuck ends under bottom.

 - Allow to proof for 20 minutes before baking.
 Preheat the oven to 375°F while the dough proofs.

 - Bake for 18-22 minutes or until golden brown.